 - Ice Beam (Ice)

 Scald and Dark Pulse give him a solid core of attacks with relevant STAB boosts, whilst also adding additional bonuses when hitting the enemy.
 Scald can burn the opponent, while Dark Pulse has around a 20% chance of making the enemy flinch making it ideal for those opponents that can't be taken down in a single hit.

-Ice Beam gives you a viable Ice move and ensures that Greninja has game against both Flying, Dragon and, most importantly, Grass types which it's vulnerable to, as well as having another attacking move with a good status effect.
+Ice Beam gives you a viable Ice move and ensures that Greninja has game against both Flying, Dragon and, most importantly, Grass-types which it's vulnerable to, as well as having another attacking move with a good status effect.
 Finally, while being a physical attack move, Acrobatics does tons of damage and is a great way of dealing with both Grass and Fighting types; two major issues for Greninja.
 Best of all, it's the perfect way of taking out your rival's Chesnaught with his 4x weakness!
-Alternatively, Extrasensory, which Greninja learns naturally at level 49, is a solid, high damage Psychic attack which can also deal with annoying Fighting and Poison type Pokémon.
+Alternatively, Extrasensory, which Greninja learns naturally at level 49, is a solid, high damage Psychic attack that can also deal with annoying Fighting and Poison-type Pokémon.

 Froakie is certainly the least beginner-friendly of all the three starters but potentially comes out on top in the late game with his array of offensive attacks thanks to TMs.
 Just remember to not give your opponent too many chances to hit Greninja, it doesn't receive them well at all.

 If I was to rank the three starters in terms of effectiveness it would be something like this: